-For more information, please ask a member of staff for a copy of the Trust's HRT leaflet.
-Or download a copy from the Trust web site www.ekhuft.nhs.uk/gynaecology-patient-leaflets/
+For more information, please ask a member of staff for a copy of the Trust's Hormone Replacement Therapy (HRT) leaflet.

 Will I still need regular smear tests?

 It may be suggested that you will need to continue to have regular smear tests once you have had your hysterectomy.
 Your consultant will advise you after your surgery whether this will be necessary.